GabrielePisciotta/papendex/README.md

 "id":"10.1590/0102-4698186748",
 "authors":"[{\"orcid\": \"0000-0003-1789-8243\", \"given_names\": \"Vinicius\", \"family_name\": \"Machado de Oliveira\"}]",
 ```
+where:
-where `id` is a DOI and authors is a stored field containing a list of authors, each object composed of an `orcid`, a `given_name` and a `family_name`.
+ - `id` is a DOI (unique key)
+ - `authors` is a stored field containing a list of authors, each object composed of an `orcid`, a `given_name` and a `family_name`.

-### Benchmark
-In order to assess the performances achieved using the local indexed Crossref/ORCID data, use the
-`benchmark.py` script.
-For assess the Crossref performances it's better to use their tool.
+### How to start ETL Crossref
+First of all, be sure that Solr is up and running.
+Then, chose if you want to work with an already extracted dump file or directly with the dump.
+Change the default parameters in ETL_Crossref.py's main:
+- `source`: can be 'path' if you want to specify the extracted path or 'compressed' if you want to specify the compressed filename
+- `path`: the path where we will work (e.g.: where the dump has been extracted or where the dump filename is contained)
+- `dump_filename`: the file name of the dump
+- `solr_address`: the address of the Solr server (if running in local, keep it as it is),

+After having it configured, run it with `$ python3 ETL_Crossref.py` and have a break, it may be a long procedure.

+### How to start ETL Orcid
+As for the ETL Crossref, be sure that Solr is up and running.
+Then, change the default parameters in ETL_Orcid.py's main setting the reference to the «SUMMARIES» dump downloaded from Orcid.
+Then run it with `$ python3 ETL_Orcid.py` and have another big break.
+Better to run this overnight :)

+---

-### PubMed ETL
+### ETL PubMed
 This tool let us create a dataset from the EuropePMC OpenAccess dumps.
 The workflow is divided in the following steps:
 - download the dumps (skippable)